Cape Coast North (Ghana parliament constituency)

 Cape Coast North is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 The Cape Coast North constituency is located in the Cape Coast Metropolitan District of the Central Region of Ghana.

 Boundaries

 The seat is located entirely within the Cape Coast Metropolitan district of the Central Region of Ghana.

 Members of Parliament

 Elections

-Samuel Kwamena Mintah the current MP for the Cape Coast North constituency.
+Dr. Kwamena Mintah Nyarku the current MP for the Cape Coast North constituency.